LTRData/FuseDotNet/README.md

 #### Sample code

 There are sample implementations, "mirror" and "tempfs", that show basic implementation of the library.
-There is also a "DiscUtils.Fuse" package that implements a FuseDotNet file system using `IFileSystem` implementations in DiscUtils library.
+There is also a "DiscUtils.MountFuse" package that implements a FuseDotNet file system using `IFileSystem` implementations in DiscUtils library.
+Source code for that library is in https://github.com/LTRData/DiscUtils repository.

 ## Unmounting
 Just run the below command to unmount a file system.